Will my credit score drop if I don’t use my cards regularly?

 4. Use the card every few months

-If you want to avoid the possibility of your credit score being affected by inactivity, you can stop the card from being closed by using it every few months.
-Set a reminder in your calendar to use the card every once in a while and pay it off immediately.
-You get the benefit of keeping the card for your credit profile and credit utilization ratio but don’t have to use it often.
+If you want to avoid the possibility of inactivity affecting your credit, then use the card every few months.
+Set a reminder in your calendar to use the card occasionally and pay it off immediately.
+You get the benefit of keeping the card for your credit profile and credit utilization ratio without adding significant debt to your ratio.

-Make sure to check your credit score often.
-Your credit score can impact many areas of your life, so you must monitor it and improve it.
-If you’re unhappy with your credit score and you can see inaccurate negative items that are weighing you down, you can work with a credit repair service, like Lexington Law.
-Our team can analyze what’s impacting your credit and help you take the necessary steps to improve your score.
+Whether you keep the card open with limited activity or shut it down entirely, you should check your credit reports often.
+Your credit can impact many areas of your life, so you must monitor and maintain it.
+If you’re unhappy with your credit and see inaccurate negative items weighing it down, you can work with a credit repair service like Lexington Law.
+Our team can analyze what’s impacting your credit and help you take the necessary steps to improve your credit profile.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.